o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 This functionality is implemented through a variety of build mechanisms and it's important to understand these mechanisms in any Gem or project using the Multiplayer Gem.

-## Splitting Up Client and Server logic
+## Splitting client and server logic

 The Multiplayer Gem contains code files that can be divided into two categories:
 1. Files that are fully required on all launcher types.